Tax and accounting tips for Airbnb hosts

 If rental expenses exceed rental income, you’ll make a loss.
 The excess of rental expenses over rental income (the loss) can effectively be claimed against your other income such as salary.
 Care is required if that is the case.
 As noted above, the ATO may seek to argue that you are charging a non-commercial rate of rent (i.e. a rate lower than market rate).
 If successful, they could limit the rental deductions to the extent that they exceed the amount of rental income received.

-One final thing to note in relation to expenses is that they are only deductible where an area of the house is either actually rented out, or available for rent.
+Where you rent out a whole property, expenses are only deductible where an area of the house is either actually rented out, or available for rent.

-For example, where a room is available for rent for 180 days a year then only the portion of rental expenses that were incurred over that 180-day period are deductible.
+For example, where a property is available for rent for 180 days a year then only the portion of rental expenses that were incurred over that 180-day period are deductible.

-Note, it is not a requirement that the room is actually rented for the (in our example) 180 day period for rental expense deductions to be claimed.
-The room simply needs to be available for rent.
-Therefore, even if no guests stayed on the property during the 180 day vacancy period, if the room is advertised on Airbnb as vacant and available for rent, you can still claim deductions for the 180 day period.
+Note, it is not a requirement that the property is actually rented for the (in our example) 180 day period for rental expense deductions to be claimed.
+The property simply needs to be available for rent.
+Therefore, even if no guests stayed on the property during the 180 day vacancy period, if the property is advertised on Airbnb as vacant and available for rent, you can still claim deductions for the 180 day period.

 Capital Gains Tax